TokTok/website2/toktok/design/tqnl.md

 ## In scope

-1. Create and expose an API that clients can use for Toxcore to make and respond to string-to-ToxID queries.
+1. Create and expose an API that clients can use with Toxcore to make and respond to string-to-ToxID queries.

 ## Not in scope